Gwen Stacy (band): Formation and early years (2004–2008)

-Gwen Stacy formed as a band in mid-2004 by founding members Brent Schindler and T.J.
-Sego along with previous members, Chris Suter, and Josh Rickard.
+Gwen Stacy formed in December 2004 by founding members Brent Schindler and T. J. Sego along with previous members Chris Suter and Josh Rickard.
 After several member changes the band was probably best recognized with members Cole Wallace, Brent Schindler, T.J.
 Sego, Patrick Meadows, and Mike Bryant.
-In 2007 Gwen Stacy signed to Ferret Records and released their first full length, The Life I Know, on February 5, 2008.
-The album received low reviews.
-Alternative Press gave it 1.5/5 stars, saying that "they make Avenged Sevenfold seem like progressive luminaries", while allmusic.com game them 2.5/5 stars, saying that "they're a passable metal band, having obviously done their homework and modeled their chops after hardcore's heaviest hitters."
+In 2007 Gwen Stacy signed to Ferret Records and released their first full-length album, The Life I Know, on February 5, 2008.
+The album received mixed to negative reviews; Alternative Press gave it 1.5/5 stars, saying that "they make Avenged Sevenfold seem like progressive luminaries", while allmusic.com gave them 2.5/5 stars, saying that "they're a passable metal band, having obviously done their homework and modeled their chops after hardcore's heaviest hitters."

 Lineup changes and A Dialogue (2009)

-In a blog posted by Gwen Stacy in late December the band announced that Geoff Jenkins, guitarist previously of the band Once Nothing would become the band's new vocalist.
+In a blog posted by Gwen Stacy, during late December the band announced that Geoff Jenkins, guitarist previously of the band Once Nothing would become the band's new vocalist.
 In this time, Gwen Stacy did a headlining tour with Our Last Night, Vanna, and In Fear and Faith, a trip to Europe with Poison the Well and 36 Crazy Fists from March to April, a tour with Eyes Set to Kill, and a headlining run with support from Ice Nine Kills and Stray from the Path in the fall of 2009.

 Guitarist, Jordan Tomb, also a previous band member of Once Nothing, recently accompanied Gwen Stacy for their 2009 tour.

 Gwen Stacy went into the studio in mid May with Andreas Magnusson, whose previous work includes Haste the Day's album Dreamer and Oh, Sleeper's record When I Am God, among others.
 The record was released on October 20, 2009.
 JesusFreakHideout scooped that the next album was to be called A Dialogue, correlating with the October 20 release through Solid State Records.
 The band issued a press release stating that the new album was indeed called A Dialogue and would be released on October 20 through Solid State Records.

 In September 2009, the band recorded their first video from A Dialogue in an abandoned neighborhood in Bensenville, IL to the song "The First Words".
 Then on October 15, 2009, the band recorded a second video for the song "A Dialogue".
 Both videos were directed by Jeremy E. Jackson, who also did their video for "The Fear in Your Eyes".

 The main protagonist in both videos is ex-founding member Chris Suter.

 Gwen Stacy kicked off the fall of 2009 with a tour with Ice Nine Kills (Ferret Music) and Stray from the Path (Sumerian Records).
-They are scheduled to open for Haste The Day with support from Amarna Reign on a short run in December.
+They then opened for Haste The Day with support from Amarna Reign on a short run in December.